RanR112/RanR112/README.md

 <hr>

 # 💫 About Me:
 🚀Hello!
 I'm a Junior Back-End Developer diving into the world of code, where i transform ideas into seamless digital experiences.
 Passionate about crafting efficient solutions on the server-side.
 I'm on a journey to explore, learn and contribute to ever-evolving tech.
-I speak Bahasa Indonesia (Native) and English.
+Let's code the future together!💻✨ <br> ✅I speak Bahasa Indonesia (Native) and English.

 ## 🌐 Socials: